Skip to content Skip to sidebar Skip to footer

 Saturated fats and trans fats increase the production of low-density lipoprotein (LDL) cholesterol, often referred to as “bad” cholesterol, in the bloodstream.
 High levels of LDL cholesterol can contribute to the formation of atherosclerotic plaques in the arteries, a condition known as atherosclerosis.
 These plaques can narrow and block the arteries, reducing blood flow to the heart and brain which increases your risk for heart disease and strokes.

-Polyunsaturated and monounsaturated oils are types of unsaturated fats that are considered heart-healthy because they can help lower cholesterol levels and reduce the risk of heart disease when consumed in moderation.
+Healthy fats are primarily unsaturated fats, which can be classified into two categories: monounsaturated fats and polyunsaturated fats.
+These fats are considered heart-healthy because they can help lower levels of LDL cholesterol (the “bad” cholesterol) and reduce the risk of heart disease when consumed in moderation.

-Polyunsaturated oils, such as soybean oil, corn oil, sunflower oil, safflower oil, walnut oil, flaxseed oil, and fish oil, are known for their heart-healthy properties.
-These oils are used in various culinary applications, from frying to salad dressings.
+Polyunsaturated fats include oils such as soybean oil, corn oil, sunflower oil, safflower oil, walnut oil, flaxseed oil, and fish oil.
+These oils are rich in omega-3 and omega-6 fatty acids, which are essential for the body and support overall cardiovascular health.
+Polyunsaturated fats are commonly used in cooking, frying, and making salad dressings.

-Monounsaturated oils, including olive oil, canola oil, avocado oil, peanut oil, macadamia nut oil, and hazelnut oil, are also considered heart-healthy options.
-They are widely used in cooking, frying, baking, and salad preparations.
+Monounsaturated fats are found in oils like olive oil, canola oil, avocado oil, peanut oil, macadamia nut oil, and hazelnut oil.
+These fats are known for their ability to reduce bad cholesterol and improve heart health.
+Monounsaturated fats are widely used in various culinary applications, including cooking, frying, baking, and preparing salads.

 9. Vegetable Shortening

-The word shortening describes any brand of hydrogenated (Trans fat) or highly saturated vegetable oil.
-Vegetable shortening is prized for its ability to create tender, flaky pie crusts, biscuits, and other baked goods.
-Also due to their high smoke point, it is suitable for frying and baking at high temperatures.
-It is worth noting that vegetable shortening contains trans fats, which have been associated with health risks when consumed in excess.
-Trans fats, saturated fats, and dietary cholesterol raise the LDL cholesterol (bad cholesterol) that increases your risk for coronary heart disease.
+The term “shortening” refers to any type of hydrogenated (trans fat) or highly saturated vegetable oil.
+Vegetable shortening is particularly valued in baking for its ability to produce tender, flaky textures in pies, biscuits, and other baked goods.
+Additionally, due to its high smoke point, shortening is often used for frying and baking at high temperatures.
+However, it’s important to note that vegetable shortening typically contains trans fats, which have been linked to several serious health risks when consumed in excess.
+Trans fats, along with saturated fats and dietary cholesterol, are known to raise LDL cholesterol (often referred to as “bad cholesterol”) in the bloodstream.
+Elevated levels of LDL cholesterol contribute to the development of atherosclerosis, a condition where plaques build up in the arteries, narrowing them and increasing the risk for coronary heart disease.
+Although shortening is useful in the kitchen, regular consumption of foods containing trans fats should be limited to reduce health risks.

 Are Trans Fats Artificially Made?